reedhaw/The-Arcane-Vanguard/content/The Arcane Vanguard/People/General S.C.A.R.A..md

 The automaton General S.C.A.R.A., bold intimidating and intelligent.
-Their name stands for Strategic Command and Reconaissance Automaton, their job is to run a faction of the Netherese army.
+Their name stands for Strategic Command and Reconnaissance Automaton, their job is to run a faction of the [[Netheril|Netherese Empire]].